mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 I pick Suzanne from a list of family names my parents kindly send me.
 I'm half-aware at the time
-that I should be changing my first name instead.
+that I should be changing my given name instead.
 I move un-specified "M" to the middle, with a sense that I might need it later.